danielsaidi/website_danielsaidi/collections/_posts/2024/2024-03-10-automating-docc-for-a-swift-package-with-github-actions.md

     ensure_git_status_clean
     ensure_git_branch(branch: main_branch)
     swiftlint(strict: true)
-    build(platform: "iOS")
-    build(platform: "OS X")
-    build(platform: "tvOS")
-    build(platform: "watchOS")
-    build(platform: "xrOS")
+    build_all
     test_ios
   end

 end
 ```

-The file defines a `build` lane that can build the package on any platform, as well as an iOS test lane.
+It defines a `build` lane that build the package for any platform, as well as an iOS test lane.

-The `version` lane calls `version_validate` to ensure that the git repo status is clean, that it's on the correct branch, that `swiftlint` passes, then builds all platforms and tests iOS.
+The `version` lane calls `version_validate` to check that the git repo status is clean, that it's on the correct branch, and that `swiftlint` passes, then calls `build_all` and tests iOS.

 ## Conclusion